 Overhaul the site to use currently available web site editing software and hopefully display better on phones and tablets.
-The old site should be available here for awhile.

 Repair or delete broken links.
 This is an area where the internet is very different from publishing books: you might have trouble finding an out of print book, but old copies of books don't get changed when a new revision of the book gets